Schedule Service

 Deciding whether to repair or replace your furnace can be a tough call, especially when it breaks down during a cold snap.
 You’re weighing the immediate cost against your long-term budget and comfort.
 Thankfully, you don’t have to guess.
 Your furnace often gives clear signals when it’s nearing the end of its life.
 By learning to spot these signs and understanding the simple math of repair versus replace, you can make an informed choice.
 If your system is acting up, getting a professional heating repair diagnosis is the best first step.

-Warning Signs Your Furnace Is Failing
+Telltale Signs Your Furnace Needs Replacing

 Is your furnace trying to tell you something?
 If it’s over 15 years old, it’s already on borrowed time, as most systems last 15 to 20 years.
 You might also see your heating bills creeping up even when your usage hasn’t changed.
 This happens because an aging furnace loses efficiency and has to work harder to heat your home.
 Frequent breakdowns are another major red flag.
 If you feel like you’re constantly calling for repairs, those costs are adding up and signaling that the system is failing.